zhaopapers/DICE/README.md

 `variables{iteration}_fold{fold}.pkl: `Serialized test data used for SHAP explanation.

 ### Usage for main.ipynb
 The main.ipynb notebook is designed for high-throughput model evaluation and interpretability.
 It allows you to load pre-trained BINN models and perform iterative SHAP (SHapley Additive exPlanations) analysis to identify key biological drivers in multi-class datasets (e.g., different cell types in scRNA-seq).

 #### Data
+`test_input_data:` Gene Expression Matrix, which here refers to single-cell data with genes as rows and cells as columns.

 `test_input_data:` A CSV file where rows are features (Genes) and columns are samples.